Overview

 Squadron C/O's

 Formed at Colerne on the of 1st December 1942,to be a fighter bomber squadron .
 In May 1943 they were equipped with Hurricanes capable of carrying bombs and rockets.
-The squadron became part of the 2nd Tactical Air Force when it was formed in June 1943 and their first operational sortie was on the 17th June against shipping along the English channel .
-In October 1943, four Spitfires were received for conversion training but in December it was the Typhoons which replaced the Hurricanes.
+The squadron became part of the 2nd Tactical Air Force when it was formed in June 1943.

 The squadron moved to Europe on 27 June 1944 airfield B10 France.
 They continued to support the army throughout the push to Holland and finally Germany where the squadron arrived on 21 March 1945, becoming the first RAF squadron based on German soil.